Registration Deadline: October 4, 2022

 ALL students should complete the Join Step to join the online class and access the free course resources.

 Students choosing to take the optional exams, must also submit exam fees.
-All exams without a corresponding exam fee submitted by September 27, 2019 will be de-activated.
+All exams without a corresponding exam fee by the deadline will be de-activated.

 STEP 2: Submit exam fees – Click on “Submit fees for AP® Exams” below and submit your fees.

-?
-Both Step 1 and 2 must be completed by November 8, 2019 to complete the exam order.
-Failure to complete both steps 1 and 2 by November 8, 2019 means the AP® Coordinator for your school cannot submit an exam order as initiated with College Board without penalty.
+⇒ Both Step 1 and 2 must be completed to complete the exam order.
+Failure to complete both steps 1 and 2 by October 28, 2022 means the AP® Coordinator for your school cannot submit an exam order as initiated with College Board without penalty fees.

 Tips for setting up your College Board Profile on MyAP: